sudilav/Waveform-Data-Logger-Custom-Device/README.md

 ## Waveform Data Logger Custom Device ##

-**Waveform Data Logger Custom Device** is a insert description of IP
+The **Waveform Data Logger Custom Device** allows users to log any waveforms generated in their system, including DAQ waveforms.
+Multiple log files can be defined containing different waveforms, settings, and trigger conditions.

 ### LabVIEW Version ###